-Yeshiva University's MS in Speech-Language Pathology is one of the few programs in the country specializing in medical speech-pathology.
-The master's program focuses on neuro-motor communication and swallowing disorders as well as multidisciplinary approaches to diagnosing and managing speech and language cases.
+Yeshiva University's MS in Speech-Language Pathology is one of the few programs in the country specializing in the medical aspects of speech-language pathology.
 The Katz School provides graduate students with a strong academic and clinical foundation for the holistic treatment of communication disorders in children, adolescents, and adults.
 Through clinical externships and an individualized capstone project, students have numerous opportunities to gain practical, hands-on experience under the guidance of experienced faculty mentors.
-Students will benefit from diverse clinical externship opportunities in a range of settings including, medical institutions, early intervention centers, schools, interdisciplinary and private practices.
+Students will benefit from diverse clinical externship opportunities in a range of settings and populations.